Personik/spring-boot-cms/readme.md

 # Spring Boot CMS

-A multi-tenant content management system built with Spring Boot, MySQL, and JWT authentication.
+A multi-tenant content management system built with Spring Boot, MySQL, and JWT authentication as an API.

 ## Prerequisites